 - Optimize import performance

-When using Local-backend mode to import data in parallel, ensure that there are no primary key or unique index conflicts between data sources, and between the tables in the target TiDB cluster, and there are no data writes in the target table during import.
+When using the physical import mode to import data in parallel, ensure that there are no primary key or unique index conflicts between data sources, and between the tables in the target TiDB cluster, and there are no data writes in the target table during import.
 Otherwise, TiDB Lightning will fail to guarantee the correctness of the imported data, and the target table will contain inconsistent indexes after the import is completed.

 Because TiDB Lightning needs to upload the generated Key-Value data to the TiKV node where each copy of the corresponding Region is located, the import speed is limited by the size of the target cluster.
 It is recommended to ensure that the number of TiKV instances in the target TiDB cluster and the number of TiDB Lightning instances are greater than n:1 (n is the number of copies of the Region).
 At the same time, the following requirements should be met to achieve optimal import performance:

 - Deploy each TiDB Lightning instance on a dedicated machine.
 Since one TiDB Lightning instance consumes all CPU resources by default, deploying multiple instances on a single machine cannot improve performance.

 - The total size of source files for each TiDB Lightning instance performing parallel import should be smaller than 5 TiB

 - The total number of TiDB Lightning instances should be smaller than 10.

 When using TiDB Lightning to import shared databases and tables in parallel, choose an appropriate number of TiDB Lightning instances according to the amount of data.

 - If the MySQL data volume is less than 2 TiB, you can use one TiDB Lightning instance for parallel import.